Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Methods

 \section{Methods}

 To examine the complex relational dynamics between qualitative researchers and AI systems, we adopted a multilayered workshop protocol capturing both the explicit accounts researchers provide of AI systems and the implicit relational dynamics unfolding in their interactions with these systems (\cref{subsec:study-design}).
-We employed two complementary analytical frameworks to identify both individual engagement patterns and collective sense-making processes (\cref{subsec:analytical-framework}).
+As further detailed in \cref{subsec:analytical-framework}, we employed two complementary analytical frameworks to identify both individual engagement patterns (via interpretative phenomenological analysis, IPA) and collective sense-making processes (via thematic analysis, TA).
+IPA comprises a phenomenological component, which maps out participants’ lived experiences, and an interpretative component, which situates these experiential claims within the person’s broader context \cite{Larkin2006}.
+TA, in turn, focuses on identifying patterns of meaning (themes) within qualitative data, with the researcher making active interpretative choices in generating codes and constructing themes.
+Although TA is not tied to any particular theoretical framework, it aligns well with the assumptions of social phenomenology \cite{BraunClarke2012}.
+Conversely, IPA is flexible in its interpretative reach, allowing for varying levels of theoretical engagement.
+As a result, IPA and TA are methodologically coherent and complement each other by allowing individual insights to converge into shared themes while ensuring that broader themes remain grounded in phenomenological detail \cite{BraunClarke2012, Larkin2006}.
+We conducted IPA and TA concurrently and independently.
+The insights generated by each approach were subsequently discussed and integrated to develop a more comprehensive interpretative synthesis.